mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/attach-eks-cluster/index.md

 1. From the Clusters page, select the **Add Cluster** button in your Kommander window.

 1. Select the **Attach Cluster** button.
-If you don't have any [additional networking restrictions][no-network-restrictions], click the **No additional networking restrictions** card.
+If you do not have any [additional networking restrictions][no-network-restrictions], select the **No additional networking restrictions** card.
 If you do have a cluster with networking restrictions, follow the instructions to [attach a cluster with networking restrictions][with-network-restrictions].

 1. Paste the contents of your clipboard into the **Connection Information** Kubeconfig File text box.